Quark-to-gluon composition of the quark-gluon plasma in relativistic heavy-ion collisions

 In conclusions our study shows that one could expect that the QGP created in uRHIC's, even if it is initially a Glasma should very quickly evolve into a plasma dominated by quark plus antiquarks close to the cross-over temperature $T_c$.
-The results are quite robust and devolpments of the QPM \cite{Plumari:2011mk,qpm} or inclusion of three-body inelastic scatterings may even make the effect larger.
-The result supplies a theorethical justification of the \textit{massive-quark} coalescence hadronization models able to successfully describe several puzzling observations at RHIC and LHC; moreover it can have a wide impact on the main physical issues of the QGP physics as a quantitative estimate of the $\eta/s$, the study of the identified high-$p_T$ particles and the related jet quenching mechanism as well as on the physics of the quarkonia suppression.
-In general quark dominance along with a small $\eta/s$ and a large opacity to high-$p_T$ minijets shifts the interpretation of the QGP toward even stronger deviations form a perturbative behavior \cite{Shuryak:2008eq} and increased relevance of gluon-radiative energy loss \cite{Wicks:2005gt}.
+The results are quite robust and developments of the QPM \cite{Plumari:2011mk,qpm} or inclusion of three-body inelastic scatterings may even make the effect larger and faster.
+Certainly different approaches \cite{HTL7,Andersen_HTLpt,DR1, Oliveira:2010xc,Binosi:2009qm,Lacroix:2012pt} would have differences in the detailed behavior of $m_{q,g}(T)$, however, being $m_q/m_g Å\sim 1.5-2$, our study suggests a rapid change in HIC from a glasma matter into a massive quark plasma close to the equilibrium conditions implied by the several quasi-particle approaches employed for mimic the QCD thermodynamics and studying the nuclear matter phase diagram.
+The result also supplies a theoretical justification of the \textit{massive-quark} coalescence hadronization models able to solve several puzzling observations at RHIC and LHC; moreover it can have a wide impact on the main physical issues of the QGP physics as a quantitative estimate of the $\eta/s$, the study of the identified high-$p_T$ particles and the related jet quenching mechanism as well as on the physics of the quarkonia suppression.
+In general a quark dominance along with a small $\eta/s$ and a large opacity to high-$p_T$ mini-jets shifts the interpretation of the QGP toward even stronger deviations form a perturbative behavior \cite{Shuryak:2008eq} and increased relevance of gluon-radiative energy loss \cite{Wicks:2005gt}.